Table of Contents

 The reality is that science still hasn’t settled the question.
 Royal jelly is somehow connected to determining queens, but exactly how is still not understood.
 It could be something scientists have not uncovered yet.
 It could be a combination of the four current theories.

-Royal jelly and honey are similar in some ways but different than others.
+Royal jelly and honey are similar in some ways but different in others.
 The main similarity is that both substances are food sources.
 Royal jelly is food for larvae and queen bees.
 Honey is food for adult workers and drones.
 Both substances are produced by the bees themselves.

 I have already discussed how nurse bees produce royal jelly.
 It is a fairly straightforward process.
 Producing honey is a bit more complicated.
 It starts with large groups of worker bees going out to forage for nectar.
 A typical honeybee can fill its nectar pouch in about an hour.
 It then returns to the hive to deliver its cargo.